 WHAT TRIGGERS PSORIASIS?

-While the cause of psoriasis isn’t well understood, we do know that many things can trigger or cause flare-ups of your psoriasis including:
+While psoriasis isn’t well understood, we know that many things can trigger or cause flare-ups of your psoriasis, including:

 - Infections: Strep throat typically triggers psoriasis in children; you may experience a flare-up after an earache, bronchitis or respiratory infection.